lushtechnology/ZPass/README.md

-# ZPass
+# Overview
 ZPass is an Android app store for native web3 applications (e.g. [F-Droid](https://f-droid.org/en/packages/com.aurora.store/)).
 ZPass hosts verfied apps on its cloud repository where users can download and install on Android.

 ZPass hosts user wallet in a secure way and enable developers' access through APIs (.aidl format).
-This enable developers to charge customers for app downloads and usage.
+Developers can charge customers for app downloads and usage as a new revenue stream.

+Developers' apps will be host on cloud server (e.g [ZPass Store](https://github.com/lushtechnology/ZPass-store) after passing approval and KYC process.
+The app shows the list of available apps in Apps Tab.
+Then user is allowed to install the app locally and start using.
+Also, the app host the user wallet for payments (app purchase, service subscriptions and NFTs purchase etc..).
+Deverlopers will use the app APIs (IXRPAccountService.aidl) to implement various actions for customer wallet.
+'Demo' module show an example of how to use this interface.

+Users can navigate to Account Tab to view wallet status and can configure the wallet (address and secret).
+Wallet is stored in Android Preference.
+We currently show only XRPs, other tokens will be enabled in release app.

 # Installation
 * Open this [ZPass app](https://raw.githubusercontent.com/lushtechnology/ZPass/main/app/release/app-release.apk) download link from your mobile.